damiant/dust/roadmap.md

 - 🟠 Allow camp leads to interact with dust / event editing etc

 ## Art
-- 🔵 Art tour audio
 - 🔵 Next / Previous buttons for art like events

 ## Miscellaneous
 - 🔵 Feature to highlight downloading an update in the week before the event if it was updated more than a week ago
-- 🟠 Option to pre-download all content (images etc)
-- 🔴 Like button instead of favorites?
 - 🟠 Document what camp leads can do to add other camp leads and document the process
 - 🟠 Document ways to disconnect and not use your phone